Advanced Angioplasty for Complex Heart Blockages in Ahmedabad Apollo CVHF Heart Institute

 Not all heart blockages are straightforward.
-Some are severely calcified — so hard that a conventional balloon cannot open them.
-Some are located at critical branch points in the artery.
-Some are in the left main coronary artery — the most important artery in the heart.
-And some are complete occlusions that have been fully blocked for months or years.
+Some are severely calcified, making them too hard for a conventional balloon to open.
+Others are located at critical branch points in the coronary arteries, while some affect the left main coronary artery, the most important artery supplying the heart.
+In other cases, patients have chronic total occlusions (CTO), where the artery has been completely blocked for months or even years.

-Many patients with these types of blockages are told that bypass surgery (CABG) is their only option.
-In a significant number of these cases, that is not true.
-With the right expertise, the right imaging technology, and the right advanced techniques, it is often possible to treat these complex blockages with angioplasty — avoiding open-heart surgery entirely.
+Many patients with these complex coronary artery blockages are told that bypass surgery (CABG) is their only option.
+However, in many cases, this is not true.
+With the right expertise, advanced imaging technology, and modern complex coronary angioplasty techniques, these blockages can often be treated successfully with coronary angioplasty, helping patients avoid open-heart surgery.

-Dr. Kulin Sheth specialises in advanced and complex coronary interventions at Apollo CVHF Heart Institute, Bodakdev, Ahmedabad.
-He has experience treating difficult cases that other operators decline — and does so with a thoughtful, evidence-based approach.
+Dr. Kulin Sheth, an experienced Interventional Cardiologist in Ahmedabad, specialises in advanced angioplasty and complex coronary interventions at Apollo CVHF Heart Institute, Bodakdev, Ahmedabad.
+He has extensive experience treating challenging heart blockage cases that other operators may decline, using a thoughtful, evidence-based approach to deliver safe and effective heart blockage treatment.

 When Is a Blockage Considered 'Complex'?